Playa Langosta at a Glance

 Amenities & Infrastructure

-The beach is accessible by a 1 minute sandy beach path with railings via a small dirt road and simple side-of-the-road parking.
+The beach is accessible by a 2 minute sandy beach path with railings.
+You can arrive via a small dirt road and park along the side of the road.
 Nearest amenities are in Tamarindo which is 2.5 km (1.5 miles) away by car.

 Public transportation: No, nearest is from Tamarindo with either: hotel shuttle to LIR or taxi or local bus to Liberia